siblount/JzSense/README.md

 # JzIntellisense

-JzIntellisense is a make-shift JS file to assist developers with their DzScripts by utilizing powerful IDE's (such as Visual Studio/Code) autocompletion functionality.
+JzIntellisense is a JS file to assist developers with their DzScripts by utilizing powerful IDE's (such as Visual Studio/Code) autocompletion functionality; makeshift code compeletion.

 JzIntellisense contents is ported directly from the [DAZ Documentation website] and inherits the [Attribution 3.0 Unported (CC BY 3.0) License]
 # Me